klimbu2306/Automated-Testing-Libraries/README.md

 TestCaseFile:Begin()
 ```

-Which essentially covers the basics of how to use the 🐧 PenguinTest module!
+Which essentially covers a basic overview of how to use the 🐧 PenguinTest module!